EMBL Imaging Centre.

 A world-leading research institute.

 The European Molecular Biology Laboratory is among the world’s foremost research institutes.
 This applies, among other things, to its work in developing microscopy and imaging technologies.
 One of its core tasks is to provide know-how and teach techniques to visiting scientists from around the globe within the scope of cooperative arrangements and courses, and as a service.
-In addition to its main laboratory in Heidelberg, the EMBL maintains facilities at the European Bioinformatics Institute in Hinxton, UK, as well as in Grenoble, France; Hamburg, Germany; Spain, Barcelona; and Monterotondo, Italy.
+In addition to its main laboratory in Heidelberg, the EMBL maintains facilities at the European Bioinformatics Institute in Hinxton, UK, as well as in Grenoble, France; Hamburg, Germany; Barcelona, Spain; and Monterotondo, Italy.
 The EMBL was founded in 1974 and is funded by 20 European countries, as well as Australia.